Try these delicious and easy ways to reuse leftover baked potatoes. Never waste another potato with these tasty ideas.

 10. Top them with your favorite meat

-- We love serving our quick chili recipe or even hot dog chili is delicious.
+- We love serving our quick chili recipe or even hot dog chili is delicious over a leftover baked potato.
 Another tasty idea is bbq chicken on top of our baked potatoes for a second dinner or an easy lunch.